intel-analytics/ipex-llm/ppml/kms-client/README.md

 ## 3. Run KMS Client API

-`cd /ppml/trusted-big-data-ml`, you can do below operations supported by KMS APIs.
+Enter the container and go to the directory by `docker exec -it kms-client bash && cd /ppml/trusted-big-data-ml`, you can do below operations supported by KMS APIs.
 Parameter `port` is set to `3000` as default similar to ehsm.

 - Request a primary key and save it locally in ciphertext: